UJX6N/bbrplus/README.md

 <br/>
 <br/>

-### 7) config build parameters based on you current kernel settings
+### 7) config build parameters based on current kernel settings
         make oldconfig

 <br/>

-press Enter key when asked (if you dont know what is what)
+press Enter key when asked (if dont know what is what)

 <br/>